serendicoder/ipl-predictor/index.md

 # Problem Definition

-There are two main goals of this project- <br/>
+The goals of this project are two-fold:<br/>
-*  The primary objective of IPL teams is to qualify from the group stage to the playoffs which is also their indicator of success.
-Our project will predict the likelihood of IPL teams advancing to the playoffs.
-For this, we propose to train a supervised learning model with the most discriminative features extracted from the dataset.
+* Firstly, we propose to **predict the likelihood of teams qualifying for the IPL playoffs**.
+We plan to train a supervised learning model, with the most discriminative features extracted from the dataset, to predict chances of each team advancing to the IPL playoffs.
-*  Based on their past performances, each player in IPL is offered a contract from one of these categories- Grade-A+, Grade-A, Grade-B, Grade-C, and Non-Contracted.
-Our goal is to group the players in various contract categories using an unsupervised clustering algorithm.
-This analysis is useful for IPL team owners because a player's contract directly influences their bidding amount in player auctions.
+* Secondly, we propose to **group players in various contract categories based on their performance**.
+There are five possible player contract categories (Grade-A+, Grade-A, Grade-B, Grade-C, Non-Contracted), which directly influences the players bidding amount.
+We propose to use an unsupervised clustering algorithm to tackle this problem.

 # Methods

 ### Pre-Processing
-1. Independent Features: We will calculate the covariance matrix to check if all features present in the dataset are independent.
+1. **Independent Features:** We will calculate the covariance matrix to check if all features present in the dataset are independent.
 A low value of inter-feature correlation will indicate this.
-2. Noise Detection: We propose to use the DBSCAN algorithm to detect and remove possible outliers present in the dataset.
+2. **Noise Detection:** We propose to use the DBSCAN algorithm to detect and remove possible outliers present in the dataset.
-3. Dimensionality Reduction: We propose to use Principal Component Analysis to remove any unwanted features.
+3. **Dimensionality Reduction:** We intend to use Principal Component Analysis to remove any unwanted features.

 ### Supervised Learning Task
-1.
-2.
+1. To predict the likelihood of each team qualifying for the playoffs, we will use some of the popular linear classifiers such as Decision Trees, K-Neighbors classification, Naive-Bayes Classifier, etc.

 ### Unsupervised Learning Task
-1. We can use K-means/GMM to cluster players based on performance to try to predict which category of contract they would be offered.
+1. We plan to use K-means/GMM/DBScan to cluster players based on performance for predicting the contract category that is likely to be offered to them.

 # Potential Results

 We intend to accurately predict which team would advance in the IPL playoffs and perform quality clustering to group players in contract categories.
-To do so, we will evaluate the ML models proposed above and compare their performance based on the following evaluation metrics:
+To achieve this, we will pre-process the data, perform a detailed qualitative and quantitative comparison of the proposed models, based on the following metrics:

 * For the supervised learning task, we would evaluate the team performance predictions, in order to determine which model works the best for our data.
-We plan to score the models on the following metrics: Accuracy, Precision, Recall, AUC.
+We plan to score the models on the following metrics: Accuracy, Precision, Recall, ROC AUC.

 * For the unsupervised learning task, we plan to use Silhouette Coefficient and Davies-Bouldin Index to evaluate the performance of the clustering.